misiektoja/steam_monitor/docs/usage.md

 steam_monitor <steam_target> --status-file ~/steam/last_status.json
 ```

-The status file is written through a temporary file in the same directory, so an interrupted run cannot leave a half-written file behind.
-A saved timestamp more than five minutes ahead of the machine clock is not used as history: the run warns, keeps the saved entry and starts timing it again.
-Versions before 2.0 named the file after the Steam display name.
-A file with that name is renamed to the Steam64 ID form once, on the first start, so the saved status is kept.
+Interrupted writes leave the previous status file intact.
+If a saved timestamp is more than five minutes ahead of the machine clock, monitoring warns and starts timing that status again.
+Files named after the Steam display name by versions before 2.0 are renamed to use the Steam64 ID on first start.

 ## Signal Controls (macOS/Linux/Unix)